gdapablo/road_accidents_France/README.md

 # ProjectTemplate

-## Explanations and Instructions

-This repository contains the files needed to initialize a project for your [DataScientest](https://datascientest.com/) training.

-It contains mainly the present README.md file and an application template [Streamlit](https://streamlit.io/).

-**README**

-The README.md file is a central element of any git repository.
-It allows you to present your project, its objectives, and to explain how to install and launch the project, or even how to contribute to it.

-You will have to modify different sections of this README.md to include the necessary informations.

-- Complete the sections (`## Presentation and Installation` `## Streamlit App`) following the instructions in these sections.
-- Delete this section (`## Explanations and Instructions`)

-**Streamlit Application**

-A [Streamlit] application template (https://streamlit.io/) is available in the [streamlit_app](streamlit_app) folder.
-You can use this template to start with your project.

 ## Presentation and Installation

 This repository contains the code for our project **Road Accidents in France**, developed during our [Data Scientist training](https://datascientest.com/en/data-scientist-course) at [DataScientest](https://datascientest.com/).